AJYI/SearchEngineProject/README.md

                         [KEY, UNIQUE_DOC_ID, DOC_ID, FREQUENCY]

 database:
+We will be using mongoDB and it will need to be downloaded in order to have full functionality.
 After the Inverted_index has been created, we will get the textfile(invertexIndexNo_x) and use it to create out database Our database would be in the form of: